 Skip to main content

 In standard chat mode, Libra answers from its general knowledge.
-Research mode changes that: Libra is given permission to query the legal databases your firm has access to, returning answers grounded in primary and secondary sources, with citations you can click through to verify.
+Research mode changes that: Libra queries the legal databases your firm has access to and grounds the answer in what it retrieves, with citations you can click through to verify.

 Libra mascot with a clipboard